thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

         s_plan = s_real
         for depth in range(depth_max):
             # In a loop, we move depth-first and breadth-first.
+            The prefrontal cortex (PFC) generates multiple candidates.
             To select actions during planning, we determine the possible actions in the current state.
 We use all actions that have ever been encountered from this state s in the world model.
 If the model doesn't yet know any actions, we can't plan yet.
             We use the metrics N(s), N(s,a) — the number of visits and executions of an action from a state.
             For the planning iteration, we take unused actions and select the top_k most promising ones according to the heuristic metric adv(s).
 For example, adv(s) could be the absolute value of the inverse distance from the grabber to the target.
-            2) For each child, there is a separate rollout and backup. for _, a_child, s2_child in top_k: r_child = reward_model(s, a_child, s2_child)
+            2) For each child, there is a separate rollout and backup.
+            The hippocampus "plays out" outcomes.
+            for _, a_child, s2_child in top_k:
+                The orbitofrontal cortex (OFC) and ventromedial PFC (vmPFC) transform information about action options into "subjective value". r_child = reward_model(s, a_child, s2_child)
                 # We are moving towards a state according to the model with greater adv(s)
                 G_tail = rollout_value(s2_child)